shamasun/SAA-C03/02. Tech Fundamentals/README.md

 > __Note__
 - Here, same key is used for encryption and decryption.
+- Not recommended for data transfer, unless the key itself has been securely transferred!
 - Therefore good for local file/ disk encryption.
-- Not recommended for data transfer.

 #### 2.3.4 Asymmetric encryption using an example
 - Sender and Receiver agree on using asymmetric encryption.